Petition to Revoke Article 50

 Electoral Commission EU referendum results www.electoralcommission.org.uk/find-information-by-subject/elections-and-referendums/past-elections-and-referendums/eu-referendum/electorate-and-count-information

 The Electoral Commission is the independent body that oversees elections and regulates political finance in the UK.
 This page shows the voting totals and results by region and by area within that region.
 You can download the results data in full as a CSV file.
-There are also links to results visualisations, information on grants to designated lead campaigners, the Electoral Commissions assessment of the EU referendum question and their recommended amendment, and the voting guides.
+There is also the Electoral Commissions assessment of the EU referendum question and their recommended amendment.

 EU Referendum Results - BBC News www.bbc.co.uk/news/politics/eu_referendum/results